JeremyLikness/jeremylikness-blog/content/blog/build-data-driven-apps-blazing-fast-with-blazor-and-odata/index.md

 After the component is initialized, I load the initial list and set up property changed notification to update the button status.
 This fires any time the user is entering text, so I only want to refresh the list when it's needed (and _not_ on every key press).
 I assume the viewmodel will raise a property changed notification for `TodosAsync` whenever the list needs to be refreshed.
 The `StateHasChanged` causes the template to re-render.

 {{<highlight CSharp>}}
-protected override async Task OnInitAsync()
+protected override async Task OnInitializedAsync()
 {
     todos = (await ViewModel.TodosAsync()).ToList();
     ViewModel.NewDescription = string.Empty;